 Tooth decay is an infectious disease and is especially prevalent among school children.
 Tooth-related illnesses account for the loss of 52 million school hours each year.

 If your child is especially prone to cavities, or if a low-sugar diet is not entirely realistic, you may want to talk to Dr. Umo about preventative sealants.
 This dental procedure uses a resin to fill in the pits and grooves on your molar teeth and makes them a less favorable environment for bacterial invasion.

 What to Expect: Dental Fillings

 It is important to see a dentist as soon as possible if you are experiencing tooth decay.
 Decay is a progressive condition that, when left untreated, can result in tooth loss or the need for a root canal or tooth extraction.
-Dr. Comeau will carefully examine your oral health and recommend treatment based on your personal needs.
+Dr. Elliott will carefully examine your oral health and recommend treatment based on your personal needs.

 We typically use composite dental fillings to treat tooth decay.
 These are also known as white fillings since they resemble the natural color of teeth.
 This type of filling will bond directly to the tooth and expand like natural teeth, making them and less likely to cause cracks.
 Traditional amalgam tooth fillings generally require the removal of healthy tooth structure, while composite dental fillings allow the dentist to remove only the decayed area of the tooth.